astroflash-frb/astroflash-frb.github.io/README.md

 # AstroFlash Website

 This is the repository that holds the [website of the AstroFlash group](https://astroflash-frb.github.io).
-The website has been built as plain HTML files

-Two main areas can be updated without touching HTML code!

 Anyone with access to the `Astroflash-frb` repository should be able to push updates to this repository.
 And thus keep the website up to date.
-This website follows the same principles as [the Hugo framework](https://gohugo.io).
-However, to get the current static html template working properly in a fast timeline, I just replicated this approach via some ad-doc Python scripts to the parts we are interested.

-That means that there are two sections (the _blog_ and the _Team_ page) where one only needs to write the information in a _yaml_ file, without code.
-For major changes in the template a direct editing of the HTML files would be required.
+To keep the information up to date, **it is not needed to modify any of the .html files**.
+You will only need to create a new .yaml file inside the `posts/` or `team/` folder (to create a new blog post or add a new person in the group), plus a image file if appropriate.
+In the following this process is described in more detailed.

-**Note that index.html, team.html and blog.html should never be edited manually** Their corresponding files under `templates/` (`blog_template.html`, `index_template.html`, and `team_template.html`) should be the ones modified instead (only if you want to change the _style_ of the pages).
+**And note that index.html, team.html and blog.html should never be edited manually** Their corresponding files under `templates/` (`blog_template.html`, `index_template.html`, and `team_template.html`) should be the ones modified instead (and only if you want to change the _style_ of the pages).

-In the following you have the instructions to add a new post entry or a new member in the group.
-Once you add and edit the necessary files, you just need to run `snakemake` in the main directory to propagate and update all html files.